Lady Jaye: Live action

 Adrianne Palicki portrays Lady Jaye in G.I.
 Joe: Retaliation, the sequel to G.I.
 Joe: The Rise of Cobra.
 Palicki described her character as a "tough girl", adding, "She's got a little bit of a chip on her shoulder.
 She's like the only chick around all these guys so she kind of has to hold her own."
 This version of the character is in the Marine Corps, as opposed to the previous versions being in the U.S. Army.
 Jaye's father was displeased at having a daughter instead of a son to carry on his family's three generations of military tradition.
 He died before she could rise high enough to outrank him, leaving her bitter about not having earned his final acknowledgment.

 In the film, she, Roadblock and Flint are the only survivors of a military strike that kills most of the G.I.
 Joe Team.
 The Joes return to the United States and set up a base in a former community center.
 After the President of the United States announces that Cobra will replace G.I.
 Joe as the premier U.S. special forces team, Lady Jaye deduces that someone is impersonating the President.
 Posing as Amy Vandervoort of Fox News, she infiltrates a dinner event held by the President and dances with him, obtaining a sample of his hair in the process.
 Through his DNA, the Joes confirm that Zartan is impersonating the President.
 Lady Jaye joins General Joseph Colton in rescuing the real President, and is later promoted to Captain at a White House ceremony honoring the fallen Joes.

-On February 25, 2021, it was announced Lady Jaye will star in her own television series which will be released on Amazon Prime Video.
+On February 25, 2021, it was announced Lady Jaye was to star in her own television series which would have been released on Amazon Prime Video.
+This was later scrapped, however, in May 2023 it was speculated that Paramount may be developing a solo film for the character.